jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 modification.

 Well, that's mostly true.
-As it happens, there are two primary methods of communication available in muliprocessing: `Queues` and `Pipes`.
+As it happens, there are two primary methods of communication available in multiprocessing: `Queues` and `Pipes`.
 While the `Queue` class is internally synchronized and, thus, thread and process safe, the `Pipe` class is not.
 If more than one thread or process attempts to read from or write to the same end of the same `Pipe`, corruption of data